Report an Incident

 - Provide education and prevention

-There is not a one-size-fits-all answer as each incident is handled on a case by case basis.
-The Title IX process is Complainant driven, meaning the student who is experiencing misconduct gets to determine how the institution proceeds.
+- The Title IX process is Complainant driven, meaning the student who is reporting the incident gets to determine how they would like the University to intervene.

 To learn more: